 “H.M.S.
-Pinafore, or The Lass That Loved a Sailor,” like other G&S Players’ productions, has a full orchestra, first-rate scenery (by Albere), costumes (by Gail J. Wofferd), lively choreography (by Bill Fabris) and a large cast.
+Pinafore or, The Lass That Loved a Sailor,” like other G&S Players’ productions, has a full orchestra, first-rate scenery (by Albère), costumes (by Gail J. Wofford), lively choreography (by Bill Fabris), and a large cast.

 The plot involves several romances that must overcome certain hurdles before the inevitable happy ending.
 Ralph Rackstraw, an able seaman on the Pinafore, is in love with Josephine (Captain Corcoran’s daughter).
-The problem is that she has been promised to the elderly Sir Joseph Porter (the first lord of the Admiralty).
+The problem is that she has been promised to the elderly Sir Joseph Porter (First Lord of the Admiralty).
 She arouses the ire of her father when she reveals her preference for a crewman on the Pinafore.

 Sir Joseph tries to overcome Josephine’s resistance to him by telling the young woman that “love levels all ranks.”
 Instead of concluding that she should marry up, she interprets his statement to mean that she is free to marry down, in other words, sanctioning her love for Rackstraw.

 Josephine plans to elope with Rackstraw, but her father learns of her plan from the malicious Dick Deadeye and scuttles it.
 Sir Joseph also seethes with anger when he finds out about Josephine’s rejection of him in favor of a sailor and orders Rackstraw to be locked up.

 Little Buttercup then reveals that she had been a “baby farmer” (a reference to the practice of taking in babies or young children for payment).
 During her time caring for Rackstraw and the captain, they were exchanged.
 Thus, since at that time in England (according to librettist Gilbert) birth was everything, the two men switch positions.